wjcapehart/AES_CEE_Python/README.md

 This page is a collection of "deep dives" that slowly work through basic issues on spinning up Python for beginners.
 It covers the basics of getting started with python in a Jupyter Notebook and puts emphasis on things that made me want to rage-quit in my own transition to Python.
 Consequently a lot of the material here is slightly cheeky (and sometimes not-so cheeky).

+This differs from a number of tutorial sites and "example" pages out there as my demos presented here slooowwwwwllllyy build the activity step-by-step adding small modifications one element at time.
+(In my experience being flooded with everything at once as lead to me having to close my door for the benefit of my neighboring colleagues.)

 ## "Where would Dr Capehart go?"